RyanBHuynh/RyanBHuynh.github.io/_posts/2021-4-17-Recursion.md

 Here, the first two if statements are the base case.
 It's impossible to find the factorial of a negative number, so we want to make sure n is not negative.
 Otherwise the function would go haywire.

 The second if statement makes sure that the function returns 1 when n equals zero or n equals one, since \\(0!\\) and \\(1!\\) both equal one.

 The recursive step is inside the else statement.
 It multiplies n by the number that comes before n, all the way up until n equals one.
-We can tell this is a recursive function because the function calls itself inside the function.
+We can tell this is a recursive function because the function calls itself inside the function with a smaller version of the same problem.

 ## More resources
 Below are some more resources to learn about recursion: